MGM Resorts International

 The company began operations in 1987 as MGM Grand, Inc. and became MGM Mirage in 2000, after acquiring Mirage Resorts.
-In the mid-2000s, growth of its non-gaming (lodging, food, retail) revenue began to outpace gaming receipts and demand for high-rise condominiums was surging, with median property prices in Las Vegas twice the national average.
-The company shifted its focus from owning and operating resorts and casinos to developing and building real estate in the leisure and gaming industry—launching the massive CityCenter mixed-use project, which was at the time of its construction the world's largest construction site and ranks as one of the most expensive real estate projects in history.
-City Center's development coincided with the global financial crisis, causing more than $1 billion in writedowns in its valuation.
+In the mid-2000s, growth of its non-gambling (lodging, food, retail) revenue began to outpace gambling receipts and demand for high-rise condominiums was surging, with median property prices in Las Vegas twice the national average.
+The company shifted its focus from owning and operating resorts and casinos to developing and building real estate in the leisure and gambling industry—launching the massive CityCenter mixed-use project, which was at the time of its construction the world's largest construction site and ranks as one of the most expensive real estate projects in history.
+City Center's development coincided with the 2008 financial crisis, causing more than $1 billion in write-offs in its valuation.